IstodaxThere may be other brand names for this medicine.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- This medicine is usually given on day 1, day 8, and day 15 of a 28-day cycle of treatment.
+- This medicine is usually given on days 1, 8, and 15 of a 28-day cycle of treatment.
 Each treatment takes about 4 hours.
-The treatment cycle repeats every 28 days, as long as you benefit from treatment and tolerate the drug.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.